top of page

 Am I Asking for Too Much… or Just Asking the Wrong Person?

 Many people type this question into a search bar late at night.
 They have tried to communicate clearly.
 They have tried to be patient.
 And still, something feels off.
-They feel unsettled as the doubt creeps in almost unoticed untile they ask: Am I asking too much in this relationship, or am I asking the wrong person to show up?
+They feel unsettled as the doubt creeps in almost unnoticed until they ask: Am I asking too much in this relationship, or am I asking the wrong person to show up?

 This question rarely comes from someone who is demanding or careless.
-It usually comes from people who value integrity, who want to be fair, and who believe relationships are built through honesty and effort.
+It usually comes from people who value integrity, want to be fair, and believe relationships are built on honesty and effort.
 These are capable adults who know how to look at themselves.
-The trouble is, when their self-awareness isn’t anchored in self-trust, it can slide into self-betrayal.
-Instead of honoring what we know to be true, we start negotiating with ourselves.
+The trouble is, when their self-awareness isn’t anchored in self-trust, it can turn into self-betrayal.
+Instead of honoring what we know to be true and clear, we start negotiating with ourselves.

 People who ask this question tend to take responsibility seriously.
-They reflect on their actions and they course-correct.
-They try to communicate better rather than point fingers.
-But without a steady connection to their own internal integrity, reflection can become rumination.
-They begin to wonder whether their needs are unreasonable rather than asking whether the relationship can meet them with integrity.
+They reflect on their actions and they course-correct or pivot if you like that word.
+They try to communicate effectively rather than point fingers.
+But without a stable connection to their own internal integrity, healthy reflection can become unhealthy rumination.
+And then, people begin to wonder whether their needs are unreasonable. " Is it me?" is something I respond to often.

 Over time, this internal debate creates confusion.
-So often, telling your truth feels risky, so we keep quiet.
+So often, telling your truth feels risky, so we keep it to ourselves.

 The first belief sounds mature: If I were more patient, this would work.
 Patience has its place, but it cannot replace speaking your truth.
 Time doesn’t correct misalignment or unmet needs.
-It only gives them more room to harden.
-Waiting without honesty isn’t virtuous.
-It slowly erodes self-respect.
+It only gives them more space to grow.
+Waiting without honest communication isn’t virtuous.
+And it creates pain.

 The second belief sounds even more generous: If I ask for less, they’ll show up more.
-This is where many people eventually abandon themselves.
-They soften their needs, edit their language, and tell themselves they’re being flexible. yet, asking for less doesn’t increase someone’s capacity or willingness.
-It simply teaches them what they don’t have to change.
+This is where many people eventually abandon their needs.
+They intentionally edit their language and tell themselves they’re being flexible.
+Yet, asking for less doesn’t increase someone’s capacity or willingness.
+It simply teaches by confirming what they don’t have to change.
 Silence may keep the peace, but it comes at the cost of integrity and trust.

 Asking for Too Much vs. Asking the Wrong Person

 Making this distinction can be challenging.
 Healthy needs, when spoken to the wrong person, feel like pressure.
 Even small requests can be met with resistance or avoidance.
-And those same needs, when shared with the right person, feel clear and workable.
+The wrong person may even become angry.
+Yet, those same needs, when shared with the right person, create clear and workable standards and boundaries.

 Integrity sounds like this: I will speak my truth without shrinking, even if the answer reveals something I don’t want to see.
-Speaking honestly is not the problem.
+Speaking honestly is never the problem.
 How your truth is received tells you what kind of relationship you’re in.
 Your heart always knows, and your head always tries to reason it out.
 Listen to how you feel.
+Do you feel tense or do you feel a weight lifted?

 Signs You May Be Asking the Wrong Person

 If you're constantly looking for new ways to explain the same need, this may be your first hint.
 Another hint is when you receive agreement in theory, but little follow-through in action.
-Over time, you begin to feel guilty for being consistent, even when your requests are reasonable.
-That guilt isn’t love.
-While it is patience, it is also a signal that your integrity is being slowly compromised in this relationship.
+So they say, "Yes, I will do that," and they don't do it; we need to question their integrity and commitment.
+That may sound harsh, but over time, you begin to feel guilty for being consistent, even when your requests are reasonable.
+This level of patience is all there is to your love, and it's not enough.
+Integrity is being compromised on every level it's time to face the music.
+This is not the right person.

 The Cost of Staying Stuck within this Question

 Staying in a state of confused limbo comes at a price.
 You don’t lose yourself all at once.
 You lose yourself in small concessions over time.
-Sometimes it seems to be progressing, and you feel optimistic, but it turns out to be short-lived.
+Remember it's always a slow fade.
+Sometimes it seems to be progressing, and you feel optimistic, but the optimism is short-lived.
 So, you become more careful, more strategic, and less honest about what matters to you.
-The relationship may continue, but intimacy weakens.
-What survives is the framework of love, but the depth is lost.
-A relationship can survive without honesty.
-Healthy love cannot.
+The relationship may continue, but vulnerability weakens, and your integrity is now challenged.
+The framework of love remains but it's shallow.
+At this point, most people are simply sad.
+A relationship can survive without Integrity.
+Healthy, growing love cannot.

 You need to hear me.
-Youre not the only one who has ever questioned it. its actually common in diminishing relationships.
+You’re not the only one who has ever questioned it.
+It’s actually common in diminishing relationships.
 I want you to know that what you’re asking for isn’t too much.
-It’s an expression of your values, and that is critical.
+It’s an expression of your values, and that is critical for your happiness.
 The real question isn’t how small you can become to keep the peace.
-The real question is who can meet you without asking you to silence your truth.
+We need to help you see that you need to ask What can you do within the confines of this relationship?
+What will you miss if you stay here?

 Comments